open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 and `OTEL_DOTNET_AUTO_INCLUDE_PROCESSES` environment variables to include or exclude applications from the automatic instrumentation.

+## ASP.NET instrumentation is not producing spans

+Make sure that your instrumented application's `Web.config` has added the `OpenTelemetry.Instrumentation.AspNet.TelemetryHttpModule` ASP.NET HTTP module.

 ## Collect debug logs

 Detailed debug logs can help you troubleshoot instrumentation issues, and can be